boveus/hyrax-wiki/Customizing-Metadata.md

 ```

 Expected behaviors for this property:
 - Can have one or more values assigned.
-Note: By default properties are multi-value.
+NOTE: By default properties are multi-value.
 You can also explicitly state this by adding `, multiple: true` before `do |index|`
 - The remaining basic behaviors are the same as for single-value properties.
 See more information under [Add the new single-value property to the model](#add-the-new-single-value-property-to-the-model) Expected behaviors.

 ### The modified model